-The purpose of this report is to provide Independent Engineer's (IE) opinions to support the financing of the LCP using long-term bonds that will be guaranteed by Canada's best-in-the-world credit worthiness, rated AAA.
-To that end, this report presents professional opinions that the estimated construction and operations costs are reasonable, that the estimated construction schedule is reasonable, and that projected financial results of operations will generate sufficient net revenues to repay the debt, including revenues to meet debt service coverage requirements as well as to properly operate and maintain the LCP facilities.
+The purpose of this report (referred to herein as the IER, or Independent Engineer's Report) is to provide IE's opinions to support the financing of Nalcor's portion of the LCP using long-term bonds that will be guaranteed by Canada's best-in-the-world credit worthiness, rated AAA.
+To that end, this report presents professional opinions based on information supplied by Nalcor and studies performed by them and their consultants, which was reviewed by the IE that the design is satisfactory, estimated construction and operations costs are reasonable, that the estimated construction schedule is reasonable, and that projected financial results of operations will generate sufficient net revenues to repay the debt, including revenues to meet debt service coverage requirements as well as to properly operate and maintain the LCP facilities.